ngeeyonglim/IIG-RL-Benchmark/README.md

 ## Games

-The following games are also available to play against RL agents in this [online demo](https://www.nathanlichtle.com/research/2p0s).
+The following games are also available to play against our RL agents in this [online demo](https://www.nathanlichtle.com/research/2p0s).

 ### Phantom Tic-Tac-Toe (PTTT)